 Step 4: Bake at 350º F for 30 minutes.
 Serve hot with the rest of your Thanksgiving meal :-).

-For this recipe you can make this easy gluten free stuffing recipe ahead.
+For this recipe, you can make this easy gluten free stuffing recipe ahead.
 I made this a few hours before baking without a problem.
-You do want to keep it refrigerated because it is made with chicken broth.
+You want to keep it refrigerated because it is made with chicken broth.